 In the context of the discussions in respect of the taxation of the digital economy, the German Federal Ministry of Finance together with the French Ministère de l’Economie et des Finances have presented plans for a Global Anti Base Erosion (GloBe) Project, which are intended to be discussed on an international level.
 In essence, it proposes the introduction of a world-wide minimum taxation (level playing field).

-Likewise, a draft bill for a research and development (R&D) subsidy and a draft for a reform of local property tax are under discussion.
+In addition, the legislative procedure for a new law for a research and development (R&D) subsidy as well as new laws for a reform of local property tax were concluded in 2019.